MartinStokroos/TrueRMS/README.md

 The full ADC range (0 to 5Volts) represents a signal peak-to-peak value of 700V.
 This equals a voltage amplitude of 350V or 247.5Vrms for a sine wave.

-The rms window is 40 samples, which means that the window covers two 50Hz cycles, when sampled with 1000 samples/sec.
+The rms window is 40 samples, which means that the window covers two 50Hz cycles, when sampling at a rate of 1000 samples/sec.

 The ADC bit resolution is 10bit (Arduino UNO).

 BLR_ON means that the baseline restoration is switched on.
-To capture an AC-signal with the ADC, the zero value of the signal must be shifted  towards the middle of the ADC range by adding a DC-offset voltage with the ADC input circuitry.
-This offset must be corrected afterwards in software by subtracting a constant value.
-This correction can be made automatically with BLR_ON and calibration is not needed.
+To capture an AC-signal with the ADC, the zero value of the signal must be shifted towards the mid point of the ADC range by adding a DC-offset voltage with the ADC input circuitry.
+This offset must be corrected afterwards in software by subtracting a constant value from the ADC value.
+This correction can be done automatically with BLR_ON and calibration is not needed.
-In figure 1 The blue line is the maximum scaled input signal with a voltage swing of 5V and biased on 2.5V.
+In figure 1, the blue line indicates the maximum scaled input signal with a voltage swing of 5V and biased on 2.5V.
 The green line shows an input signal with an amplitude of 1V and this will measure 1V/sqrt(2) = 0.71Vrms.

-The Acquisition can be continously with the option CNT_SCAN or it can be triggered for a as single acquisition scan at any moment with SGL_SCAN.
+With the option CNT_SCAN, the acquisition is set to the continous mode.
+The acquisition will restart automatically after the last sampling scan.

 ![Figure 1](figures/figure1.png)

  * Call `gridVolt.update(int adcVal);` from the main loop or from an Interrupt Service Routine (ISR).
-Make shure that the loop iterates at the frequency of 1000Hz.
+Make sure that the loop iterates with 1000Hz.

- * Calculate the results with `gridVolt.publish()` and obtain the rms value with: `Voltage = gridVolt.rmsVal;`
+ * Calculate the results with `gridVolt.publish()` and obtain the rms value with: `float Voltage = gridVolt.rmsVal;`

 ```
 void loop() { // loop must run at 1kHz